aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 An account is needed to publish a Move module.
 So first we need to create an account.
 Once we have the account's private key, we can create a module under its account address and publish the module using that account.

-1. In our `move` directory, run `aptos config init --network devnet`.
+1. In our `move` directory, run `aptos init --network devnet`.
 Press enter when prompted.

    This creates for us a `.aptos` directory with a `config.yaml` file that holds our profile information.
 In the `config.yaml` file, we now have our profiles list that holds a `default` profile.
 If you open that file, you will see content resembling: